 The whole point of dynamic meditation is to become more open, aware and embracing of life, in the present moment.

 For your entertainment, I’ve included a fascinating video below.
-Try to watch this video in a state of open mindedness (which, at the time of this writing, was what the majority of you said was your biggest virtue, in one of our polls).
+Try to watch this video in a state of open-mindedness.

 Quick, deep, and chaotic breathing.
 This is supposed to build up all the energy inside of you to breaking point.